dylanbarrett-analytics/dylanbarrett-analytics/README.md

 I'm passionate about uncovering insights through data.
 I recently completed a **Customer Churn Analysis** project using Excel and Tableau, which follows my previous two projects that used PostgreSQL.
 I'm working on a portfolio of real-world projects designed to highlight business-relevant insights, clean visuals, and structured storytelling.

 ## 💡 Skills:
-- SQL (Data Preparation and Exploration)
+- SQL (Data Preparation & Exploration)
 - Tableau (Dashboard Design & Interactivity)
 - Excel (Data Organization)